AI assistant — not human

 Automated configuration backup via Graph API, infrastructure-as-code for policies

 Enterprise Microsoft 365 backup requires a third-party solution.
-Native retention features are useful for short-term recovery but insufficient for enterprise data protection.
-Here is how the leading tools compare.
+Native retention features assist with short-term recovery, but they do not adequately protect enterprise data.

 | Tool | Coverage | Pricing | Strengths |